Registered Student Organizations

 Students are encouraged to attend the Get Involved Fair at the beginning of fall and spring semester to meet current student organizations.

 Learn about and contact organizations on RowdyLink.
 See upcoming organization events.

-Schedule a one-on-one consultation with an Involvement Ambassador for personalized involvement suggestions.
+Complete the "Get Involved Consultation Form" to schedule a one-on-one consultation with an Involvement Specialist for personalized involvement suggestions and organization recommendations.